TempeHS/2025CT_Fred.G_name/README.md

 # Project Title

-My Game
+Lighthouse Simulator

 ## Description

 An in-depth paragraph about your project and overview of use.
+My game is about a lighthouse keeper protecting a town from pirates while also guiding helpful ships with the lighthouse beam.
+Rocks arise from the sea that can destroy boats, so you must collect treasure from pirates to get explosives to destroy these rock obstacles.
+There is also a patrol boat which picks up the pirate wreckage treasure.

 ## Getting Started